 Evil

 We all easily feel and know evil when we see it, but it’s disgusting and uncomfortable to even define it.
-For that reason, we tend to not explore it further.
+For that reason, we tend not to explore it further.

 Evil, however, does exist.
 Even to the most morally relativistic person, they’ll still regard moral absolutes or things that encroach on their self-preservation as evil.